ch-stark/blog1506/acm/README2.md

 ## Deploying PostgreSQL

-The following steps are intended to be executed by our DBAs using RHACM Policies which will be stored in the dba-policies namespace via the OpenShift GitOps engine running on the hub cluster.
+The following steps are intended to be executed by our DBAs using Policies which will be stored in the dba-policies namespace via the OpenShift GitOps engine running on the hub cluster.
 From here they will be picked up by the Policy Controller and applied to all managed clusters selected by Placement resources.

 Depending on whether you are using Operators or Helm charts to install PostgreSQL the steps may vary and are well-covered by the respective providers.
-The main considerations for deploying PostgreSQL in a hybrid cloud environment include tuning of timeouts related to networking and access to high-performance storage.
+The main considerations for deploying PostgreSQL in a hybrid cloud environment include tuning of timeouts related to networking and high-performance storage.
 Other factors related to a production setup are discussed later.
 In our setup we will be focusing on deploying PostgreSQL in an active/standby configuration with connectivity provided by the hybrid network established by Submariner.
 The active primary PostgreSQL server runs on a cluster in AWS and the passive standby PostgreSQL server runs on a cluster in GCP.
 Both PostgreSQL servers are part of a replication cluster and fronted by PgPool for load-balancing and connection pooling.

 To complete the integration of PostgreSQL with the hybrid network requires specifying the endpoint hostnames of the PostgreSQL servers which will be located on the clusterset.local domain instead of the usual cluster.local domain.
-The endpoint hostnames are created for us by Submariner when we submit ServiceExport resources that reference the headless service created by the StatefulSet.
-Note that we distinguish between PostgreSQL servers using the pg-1 and pg-2 prefixes.
+The endpoint hostnames are created for us by Submariner when we submit ServiceExport resources which reference the StatefulSet headless services.
+Note that we distinguish between PostgreSQL server instances using pg-1 and pg-2 prefixes.

 	apiVersion: multicluster.x-k8s.io/v1alpha1
 	kind: ServiceExport